MicrosoftDocs/azure-docs/articles/virtual-machines/linux/change-vm-size-nodejs.md

 ---

-# Resize a Linux VM with Azure CLI 1.0
+# Resize a Linux VM with Azure Classic CLI

 ## Overview